johnkoht/website/content/blog/human-centered-design/index.md

 Human-centered design can help organizations innovate faster.
 There's a reason that top companies like Apple, Capital One, and BCBS are using it.
 Remember, HCD isn't a rigid process, it's a philosophy that organizations adopt to improve they way the create new products and services.
 You don't need to get company-wide adoption, start with a single team and product and grow from there.

 Not sure where to start?
 It's simple – start by talking to the humans behind your business needs.
 Find out who they are, what they do, and how to build products that make them more successful.

-If you want to learn more about how human-centered design can help your organization then [reach out](https://www.kohactive.com/contact/).